d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 Instead of state tracking they implemented capability-based security and device tagging.
 That way you can give granular permissions to devices or groups of devices.
 Which means that you can segment your virtual network into groups and permit or deny certain traffic from and to other groups.
 And since capabilities and tags are cryptographically signed, we can be certain that a peer claiming to have those capabilities/tags actually has them.
-Because they can proove it.
+Because they can prove it.

 Also that means that there is no way to spoof (or "steal") capabilities/tags by simply being a member of the network.
-You'd need to compromise the client to acheive this.
+You'd need to compromise the client to achieve this.

 ```
 # A tag we might use to group devices together as e.g. members of the same